robenkleene/design-references/after-effects/tutorials/after-effects-displaced-wave.md

 Use gray to neutralize part of the displacement map to create some variation.

 1. Go to the `Displacement Map` composition, and create a new solid (`⌘Y`) and set the color as `H: 0 S: 0 B: 50` to make it gray
-2. Select the `Rectangle Tool` and draw over the solid layer to create a mask
+2. Select the `Rectangle Tool` and draw over the solid layer to create a mask, and center the mask

     ![Mask](assets/after-effects-displacement-map-mask.png)

 3. Toggle off the `Constrain Proportions` for the `Displacement Map > Gray Solid 1 > Mask 1 > Mask Feather`, and set it to `150.0, 0.0`
+4. Set `Circle 1 > Effects > Displacement Map > Gray Solid 1 > Mask 1 > Mask Feather: 80.0, 0.0` and `Circle 2 > Effects > Displacement Map > Gray Solid 1 > Mask 1 > Mask Feather: -80.0, 0.0`